mcreel/SNM/README.md

 # SNM

-This archive contains the code for the examples reported in the paper "Inference Using Simulated Neural Moments", Econometrics 2021, 9(4), 35; https://doi.org/10.3390/econometrics9040035
+This archive contains the code for the examples reported in the paper "Inference Using Simulated Neural Moments", Econometrics 2021, 9(4), 35; https://doi.org/10.3390/econometrics9040035  In Releases, you can find the exact code which was used in the paper.

 There is a registered Julia package [SimulatedNeuralMoments.jl](https://github.com/mcreel/SimulatedNeuralMoments.jl) which allows convenient use of the methods.
-The code in the master branch of this archive uses the master branch of this package for the examples.
+The code in the master branch of this archive uses v0.30 of the SimulatedNeuralMoments package for the examples.
+However, the current version of SimulatedNeuralMoments.jl will no longer work to run the examples here.

 Here's the abstract of the paper:
 ![abstract](abstract.png)